ySnoopyDogy/ySnoopyDogy/README.md

 ## ```$ whoami ```

-- 🏳️‍🌈 My social name is Luxanna Crownguard and I am 17 years old.
+- 🏳️‍🌈 Users may know me as Luxanna Crownguard.
+I am 18 years old.
 - 🇧🇷 I live in the south of Brazil.
 I love to drink our native drink [chimarrão](https://pt.wikipedia.org/wiki/Chimarr%C3%A3o).
 - ❄️ I love cold, like yooo it is so good to code wrapped in a duvet.
 - 🥦 Broccoli is the best vegetable.